tbedford/Website-Test/source/articles/emacs-keyboard-config-on-mac.md

 is ticked and lo and behold your option key now works correctly as the Emacs Meta key.

+## Start and end of buffer hot keys

 If you only ever use the terminal version of Emacs then everything is plain sailing, more or less, from now on.
 So for example, let's say you want to configure `M-up` as 'go to start of buffer' and `M-down`